histographer/infrastructure/README.md

 # HISTOGRAPHER INFRASTRUCTURE #
+You need to have docker and docker-compose installed

 # Installation
 - Create a copy of `.env.sample` with the name `.env`
 - Fill the `.env` file where appropriate

+## Local Development
+- run `docker-compose -f docker-compose.traefik.yml up -d` to run the traefik container
+- run `docker-compose -f docker-compose.cytomine.yml up -d` to run the cytomine service

+/// UNDER HERE IS OLD/UNDER PROGRESS PLEASE IGNORE UNTIL THIS IS REMOVED
 ## Local Development
 - run `./generate_secrets.sh --dev` to fill .env with secrets for local development
 - run `docker-compose up -d` to deploy